sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/current_limitations_of_code_insights.md

 ## Accuracy considerations for an insight query returning a large result set

-If you create an insight with a search query that returns a large result set that exceeds the search timeout, non-historical data points may report undercounted numbers.
+If you create an insight with a search query that returns a large result set that exceeds the search timeout (generally when there are over 1,000,000 results), non-historical data points may report undercounted numbers.
 This behaviour is tracked in [this issue](https://github.com/sourcegraph/sourcegraph/issues/37859).
 This is because non-historical data points are recorded with a global search query as opposed to per-repo queries we run for backfilling.
-For a large result set (e.g. a query for `test`) the global query will be disadvantaged by the global search timeout.
+For a large result set (e.g. a query for `test` with millions of results) the global query will be disadvantaged by the global search timeout.
+You can find more information on search timeouts in the [docs](https://docs.sourcegraph.com/code_search/how-to/exhaustive#timeouts).
 In this case, you may want to try:
 * Using a more granular query
-* Changing your site configuration so that the `maxTimeoutSeconds` is increased, provided your instance setup allows it e.g. it is not set up behind a load balancer timeout.
+* Changing your site configuration so that the timeout is increased, provided your instance setup allows it.
+[More information on timeouts](https://docs.sourcegraph.com/code_search/how-to/exhaustive#timeouts).

 ## Feature parity limitations